Brachial Plexus Surgery

 As one of only four dedicated consultant peripheral nerve surgeons in the UK, Anthony provides world-class nerve and tumour surgery.

 The brachial plexus is a group of five nerves that emerge from the neck and join together to form a network that supplies the arm.
-There are many conditions that can affect the brachial plexus including compression, tumour formation and injury.
+There are many conditions that can affect these including compression, tumour formation and injury.

 Such problems with the nerves are often referred to as lesions and a lesion of the plexus can result in pain, altered sensation, loss of sensation, weakness or paralysis of some or all of the muscles of the arm.
 Many of these conditions are treatable provided they are seen early enough.

-If you have been diagnosed with a brachial plexus injury, a tumour of the plexus or have thoracic outlet symptoms (compression affecting the brachial plexus) then early intervention is recommended.
+If you have been diagnosed with a brachial plexus injury, a tumour of the plexus or have thoracic outlet symptoms (compression) then early intervention is recommended.

 3 to 9 hours